At our photography exhibition

 However, 97% of Salaam Bombay students go on to pursue higher education.
 That’s the power of helping

-children discover their potential.
-This year, we need your help to reach out to over 40,000 children.
+adolescents discover their potential.
+This year, we need your help to reach out to over 40,000 adolescents.

 To donate or learn more, visit: salaambombay.org